ManasShaw01/simple-python-projects/README.md

-# simple-python-projects
+# Simple python projects
-In this repository you will find simple python projects like console based Tic Tic Toe game, To-do list and many more upcoming projects.
+### Welcome to Simple Python Projects!
+This repository houses a collection of beginner-friendly Python projects aimed at honing your coding skills.
+Currently, you’ll find a console-based Tic-Tac-Toe game that’s ready for you to explore.
+Stay tuned as more exciting projects, like a To-Do List and many others, are on their way.